 Yes, and no. Traveling has indeed become very expensive recently.
 But then again, there are always cheaper alternatives: cheaper flights, cheaper rental cars, and cheaper hotels.
 Or, if it’s really above the budget, alternative destinations…

 The truth is, you probably won’t.
-If you want to travel, then just do it.
+If you want to travel with kids, then just do it.

-It might be difficult to book a complete road trip for a certain destination last minute, but don’t let that stop you – you can always inform about the possibilities.
+It might be difficult to book a complete road trip to a certain destination last minute, but don’t let that stop you – you can always inform about the possibilities.

 Alternatively, look for another destination.
 You may be lucky to find some last-minute deals for the flights and hotels and travel to the places you didn’t even think about in the first place.

-Something to think about: if you really want to make a nice trip, but are too late to make your own arrangements or don’t know where to start, look for a group tour instead.
+TIP: If you really want to make a nice trip, but are too late to make your own arrangements or don’t know where to start, look for a group tour or package deal instead.
 They usually have plane seats and hotels reserved in advance and you might even be lucky to get a discount if they really want to get the group going.

-We never took our kids on a group tour, but years ago we travelled to China and India on an organised tour and just recently I spent a week in Iceland with a small group.
+We never took our kids on a group tour, but years ago we traveled to China and India on an organized tour and I once visited Iceland in winter with a small group.
 Sometimes it’s just easier and it’s not always more expensive.

 There are so many excuses and reasons not to travel with children… It’s never the perfect time…

 Go ahead and plan a trip with your family.

 You don’t have to start with a 4-week road trip in Namibia or a 5-week road trip in Australia if you never traveled before… But you don’t have to spend all of your vacations at the beach or by the pool either!